 - We have endangered bird life on our property – particularly banded rails and brown teals – that can be scared and hurt by dogs, especially in nesting areas

-- Other guests are afraid of dogs, particularly people from cultures that don’t keep animals as pets or people who have been injured by aggressive animals
+- Other guests may be afraid of dogs, particularly people from cultures that don’t keep animals as pets or people who have been injured by aggressive animals

 - When other guests see dogs on the property, they expect to also be able to bring theirs in the future.
 When there are multiple dogs, it adds a whole new layer of issues.